umbraco/Umbraco.Headless.Backoffice.Bridge/docs/interfaces/pickers_media.MediaPickerConfig.md

 • `Optional` **allowMediaEdit**: `Boolean`

-Specifies wether or not editing the Image in the Media Library in an inline dialog is allowed.
+Specifies whether or not editing the Image in the Media Library in an inline dialog is allowed.

 #### Defined in